Alex James (mathematician)

-Alex James is a British and New Zealand applied mathematician and mathematical biologist whose research involves the mathematical modeling of wildlife behaviour, gender disparities in academia, and the epidemiology of COVID-19.
-She is a professor in the school of mathematics and statistics at the University of Canterbury in New Zealand, and a researcher with the Te Pūnaha Matatini Centre of Research Excellence for Complex Systems, where she is Deputy Director for Industry and Stakeholder Engagement.
+Alex James is a British and New Zealand applied mathematician and mathematical biologist whose research involves the mathematical modelling of wildlife behaviour, gender disparities in academia, and the epidemiology of COVID-19.
+She is a professor in the school of mathematics and statistics at the University of Canterbury in New Zealand.

 Education and career

 After studying mathematics at Newcastle University in England, James earned a master's degree at University College London, and completed a PhD at the University of Leeds, working there with John Brindley on combustion engineering and catalytic converters.

 She became a lecturer at Sheffield Hallam University in 2001, and moved to the University of Canterbury in 2004.

 Recognition

 James was named a Fellow of the New Zealand Mathematical Society (NZMS) in 2015, and won the 2018 NZMS Research Award.
+She was on the team that won the Prime Minister's Science prize in 2020 and won the University of Canterbury Research medal jointly in 2021.
+She was awarded the NZIAM EO Tuck medal in 2024.